 Many additional roles and aspects of the Goddess Goddess Fortuna are mentioned in inscriptions and dedications, and not provided separate festival dates on the traditional Roman calendar.

 In answer to the question whether anybody still believes in or prays to the Goddess Fortuna, the answer is Yes!
 She was the original "Lady Luck" .
-Statues of the Goddess Fortuna appear in numerous casinos, including Las Vegas.
-Her symbol, the wheel of fortune, was popularized in a card within the Tarot Major Arcana.
+Statues of the Goddess Fortuna appear in numerous casinos, as an inspiration of both fortune and good fortune for players.
+Her symbol, the wheel of fortune, appears in numerous computer games inspired by a long-running USA television game show of the same name.
+Fortuna's wheel was also popularized during the Italian Renaissance in a card game called " trionfi "; the inspiration behind the mystical Tarot cards.
+Fortuna's affiliation with divination goes back thousands of years, when Her lottery at Palestrina, Italy was nearly as famous as the Greek oracle of Apollo at Delphi.

 Goddess Fortuna has been shown as an angel with wings, a regal figure on a throne, with a cornucopia filled with coins or harvest.